-Obtaining a financial consent order is the only way divorced parties can ensure that any agreement reached by each other is legally enforceable, which will then prevent any future claims being made.
+Obtaining a consent order is the only way divorcing parties can ensure that any agreement reached is legally enforceable, which will then prevent any future claims being made by both parties.

 Your consent order agreement can include details on how you are going to divide up your assets, including: